Fuzz your Rust code with Google-developed Honggfuzz !

 RUSTFLAGS="-Z sanitizer=address" cargo hongg fuzz -b example

-to send additional arguments to cargo build
+HFUZZ_BUILD_ARGSYou can use HFUZZ_BUILD_ARGS to send additional arguments to cargo build.

-to send additional arguments to hongg fuzz
+HFUZZ_RUN_ARGSYou can use HFUZZ_RUN_ARGS to send additional arguments to hongg fuzz.

 See USAGE for the list of those.